PLEASE NOTE: OTD LEGAL DOES NOT PROVIDE PHOTO RADAR SPEEDING TICKET DEFENCE

 - Credit Score – Unpaid fines could be sent to collections by your local municipality and affect your credit rating.

 If you receive a Summons to appear in court, you must attend the court on the date and time provided on the Notice.
 You can, at that time, speak to the Prosecutor about lowering the rate of speed, thus lowering the associated fine.
 If this is agreed upon, you will have to enter a guilty plea to the amended rate of speed.
 You can also ask for more time to pay the fine, if required.
 Despite your attendance at court in front of a Justice of the Peace, the conviction will not appear on your driving record.

 The penalties for Photo Radar tickets are limited to a monetary penalty with no insurance increase or demerit points.
 For this reason, we do not offer our services to fight these tickets.

 If you have been charged with Speeding by a Police Officer however, you will likely receive demerit points and the conviction will appear on your driving record.
-At higher rates of speed, you could even face a vehicle impoundment, licence suspension, possible jail time, and receive a Summons to appear in court.
+At higher rates of speed, you could even face a vehicle impoundment, license suspension, possible jail time, and receive a Summons to appear in court.
 This would cause a significant insurance rate increase.
 We offer a free, no obligation consultation so you know what penalties you are facing.
 The first step is to send us a copy of your traffic ticket for one of our experienced paralegals to review.